emilyantosch/shc_pr3_vl/SOL2/slides_8/main.typ

 #outline(depth: 1)

 = Introduction
 == Where are we now?
+#slide[
   - In the last lecture, we dealt with creating graphical user interfaces
   - You can now
     - create windows in which other elements can live,
     - arrange elements using layouts and panels
     - and create graphics directly in Java.
   - Today we continue with *Exception Handling*.
+]

 #slide[
   1. Imperative Konzepte